mausworks/tidier/README.md

 Tidier currently supports two modes, "checking" and "writing", it is very much like other formatters or linters.
 Running `tidier -c` will check for problems in the project, and running `tidier -w` will write fixes to the project.

-Tidier also supports a watch mode (use `--watch` or `-W`).
-When running in watch mode, Tidier will only look for new problems added to the project, it is not going to analyze the project or fix any preexisting problems.

 ## Configuration

-Create a `tidier.config.json` file at the root of your project.
+Create a `.tidierrc` at the root of your project.
 Here is an example which is made to work with most a React projects, it should serve as a good baseline for whatever project you are currently working on.